 Welcome to Clive - DISTINCT BY NATURE

 CLIVE HISTORY Clive is an old community, but a young city.
 Maps dated in the 1870's first show Clive as a small settlement clustered around the intersection of Walnut Creek, the railroad and a county road.
 The community was an early rail shipping point and coal mining area.
 It was platted on January 18, 1882 by the Union Land Company.
-Three of Clive's first buildings still remain: the Railway Depot at NW 86th Street and Swanson Blvd. (built around 1882), Swanson Grocery at 8641 Swanson Blvd. (built in 1911) and Dobberthein Farmhouse, 8181 Harbach Blvd. (built in 1897).
+Two of Clive's first buildings still remain: the Railway Depot at NW 86th Street and Swanson Blvd. (built around 1882) and Swanson Grocery at 8641 Swanson Blvd. (built in 1911).
 The name Clive purportedly came from British General Robert Clive, who served in the late 1700's as administrator and founder of the British Empire in India.
 The City of Clive was incorporated on October 9, 1956.
 For more information and photos visit the Clive Historical Society website at: clivehistoricalsociety.org

 We are a community that has grown from a population of 752 citizens in 1960 to 17,506 in 2010.
 Our growing and prosperous city is located in the hub of a thriving suburban area that lends itself to convenience and a relaxed living atmosphere.
 We have some of the most desirable and beautiful neighborhoods in the metropolitan area.
 One of the “signature” items in our community, is our Greenbelt Trail system that stretches across the city with connections to major regional walking and bicycling paths.